Lattice Calculation of the Intrinsic Soft Function and the Collins-Soper Kernel

 in which the ground state contribution gives the bare form factor $F(b_{\perp},\Gamma,P^z)$.
-To extract the ground-state contribution one can perform a correlated joint fit for different $t_{\mathrm{sep}}$ of the ratio and the two-point function, which share the excitation energy $\Delta E$.
+To extract the ground-state contribution one can perform a correlated joint fit for different $t_{\mathrm{seq}}$ of the ratio and the two-point function, which share the excitation energy $\Delta E$.
 This fit is repeated for every $P^z$ and $b_{\perp}$.
 We show an example of such a fit for both X650 and a12m310 at a randomly chosen momentum $P^z$ and $b_{\perp}$ in Fig.~\ref{fig:c3_c2_fit}.
 In the fits the first two and last two data points have been discarded due to their strong excited-state contamination.
+A closer look at the impact of small $t_{\mathrm{seq}}$ data set to the fit is given in Appendix \ref{app:small_tseq}.
 For the three-point function we have taken the sum $\sum_{\mu={1,2}} C_3(\Gamma=\gamma^\mu)+C_3(\Gamma=\gamma_5\gamma^\mu)$ to suppress higher-twist effects, which will be discussed in detail in the next paragraph.
 The extracted bare form factors are renormalized using constants taken from \cite{Bali:2020lwx} for X650 and for a12m310 we find $Z_V/Z_A=0.94(1)$, $Z_S/Z_A=1.11(3)$ and $Z_P/Z_A=0.95(3)$.

 \emph{Fierz rearrangement.---} Inspired by Ref.\cite{Li:2021wvl} one can Fierz-rearrange the four-quark operators to suppress the higher-twist contaminations.
 There are a few possibilities to do so.
 For instance one finds that the combination